Doublestuf/Dinobyte/README.md

 3. "byte" is also quite similar to the world "bite", as in being bitten by a dinosaur, which is likely to happen while playing the game

 Game loop:
-    Collect resources
-    Build base
+Explore to find resources and dinosaurs to tame
-    Craft tools and armor
+Craft tools and armor to get stronger
-    Fight boss dino
+Fight bosses with weapons and tamed dinosaurs
-    Unlock new area
+Unlock new areas
-    Repeat until boss dino is complete
+Repeat until last boss dino

-Unique mechanic - Bullet hell dino boss fights, player must dodge and capture dino to unlock as a pet (may change in the future)

-(Should have replay value for speedrunners)